gabrielsalfaro/IOU/README.md

-# Budget Project
+# IOU App

-This project is a web app for tracking shared expenses and splitting bills with friends, roommates, or travel groups.
+IOU is a web app for tracking shared expenses and splitting bills with friends, roommates, or travel groups.
 Whether you're sharing rent, planning a group trip, or just grabbing dinner, this_app helps keep everything fair and transparent.

 ## Features
 * Add and track shared expenses